-Doing this, you can place your brand that always delivers high quality in the eyes of your customers.
-This can also lead to establishing your brand as a maverick, a champion and beat the competition by some margin.
+Doing this, you can place your brand so that it always delivers high quality in the eyes of your customers.
+This can also lead to establishing your brand as a maverick, a champion and who can beat the competition.

 It is also important to keep in mind that your brand can be easily forgotten if the story is too complicated.